nREPL Middleware Setup

 You can skip this section if you don’t plan to use cider-connect or don’t care about the advanced functionality that requires cider-nrepl.

-If you prefer a standalone REPL, you will need to invoke cider-connect instead of cider-jack-in and manually add the dependencies to your Clojure project (explained in the following sections).
+Much of CIDER’s functionality depends on its own nREPL middleware. cider-jack-in (C-c C-x (C-)j (C-)j) automatically injects this middleware and other dependencies as required.
+But if you prefer a standalone REPL, you will need to invoke cider-connect instead of cider-jack-in and manually add the dependencies to your Clojure project (explained in the following sections).

 Setting Up a Standalone REPL